andremun/InstanceSpace/README.md

 ## Installation Instructions

 The main requirement for the software to run is to have MATLAB R2025a or later, with the [Global Optimization](https://au.mathworks.com/help/gads/index.html), [Parallel Computing](https://www.mathworks.com/products/parallel-computing.html), [Optimization](https://au.mathworks.com/products/optimization.html), [Statistics and Machine Learning](https://au.mathworks.com/help/stats/index.html), and [Financial](https://au.mathworks.com/products/finance.html) toolboxes installed.
-The Financial Toolbox is needed specifically for `boxcox()`, used by `PRELIM.m`'s auto-normalisation step.
-LIBSVM support is deprecated: new runs always use MATLAB's native classifier registry (`opts.pythia.classifier`).
-The LIBSVM MEX-files (`svmpredict`/`svmtrain`) are **not bundled with this repository** (no build source is available for them).
-They're only relevant at all for evaluating a pre-v1.7 model whose classifiers `ISAmigrateModel` couldn't retrain (missing original training data); `ISAmigrateModel` prefers retraining from scratch with the current registry whenever the training data is available, which needs no LIBSVM dependency.
+The LIBSVM MEX-files (`svmpredict`/`svmtrain`), used for legacy models, are **not bundled with this repository** (no build source is available for them).
+They're only relevant for evaluating a pre-v0.9.0 model whose classifiers `ISAmigrateModel` couldn't retrain (missing original training data); `ISAmigrateModel` prefers retraining from scratch with the current registry whenever the training data is available, which needs no LIBSVM dependency.
 If you do hit that path, obtain LIBSVM yourself from [the official project](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) and add its MEX-files to the MATLAB path — `PYTHIA`'s eval mode raises a clear `ISA:PYTHIA:noLibsvm` error naming the missing dependency if you don't.

 ## Repository layout